-This quote, from Virginia Woolf’s The Waves , uses personification to describe how the ocean moves forward and changes over time while everything else stays still and unchanging (except for maybe the
+This quote, from Virginia Woolf’s The Waves, uses personification to describe how the ocean moves forward and changes over time while everything else stays still and unchanging.

 Examples Of Personification In Literature

-This helps to help develop a deeper meaning for death in literature.
-It gives a deeper meaning to something that may have already had a certain meaning to it.
-This is also important because this allows readers to feel like they are having a conversation with poetry, and allows them to start asking questions (about death) and wanting more information.
+This helps develop a deeper meaning for death in literature.
+This is also important because this allows readers to feel like they are having a conversation with poetry and allows them to start asking questions (about death) and wanting more information.

 Another example of personification in literature is the use of the character “Death” in John Donne’s poem “Death be not proud”.
 The way that this poem is written shows how Death is not just an idea anymore, but now it has become a tangible thing that readers can relate to.
 This helps make the readers understand exactly what John Donne is trying to say by using the character Death in his poems.

 It makes it easier for readers to understand what exactly he is trying to get across, which is why this was such an effective strategy on his part.

 Personification works particularly well in screenwriting, because the setting for most screenplays is a world that doesn’t exist.
 You have to be able to imagine a character sitting on the moon, or even an entire world living inside of a computer.

 A character can’t speak with an ominous voice, but words like “the moon spoke ominously” take on a whole new meaning when they’re personified.